Sarah Houchens Flashes Booty In White Fishnet Bikini

 Sarah Houchens appeared to enjoy a day at the beach in her most recent Instagram update on Friday morning.
 The blond beauty left little to the imagination in a racy outfit as she posed seductively in front of the camera.

 In the stunning pic, Sarah looked hotter than ever in a white fishnet bikini.
-The top fastened behind her neck and around her back as it featured see-through panels on the sides while flaunting her toned arms and shoulders.
-The garment clung to her chest and boasted an open back that flashed more of her gym-honed muscles.
+The top fastened behind her neck and around her back.
+It featured see-through panels on the sides while showcasing her toned arms and shoulders.
+The garment clung to her chest and boasted an open back that revealed more of her gym-honed muscles.

-The matching bikini bottoms were cut high over her narrow hips and wrapped tightly around her petite waist as they accentuated her perfectly round booty and killer thighs.
-Her flat tummy and impressive abs could also be spotted in the snap.
+The matching bikini bottoms were cut high over her narrow hips and wrapped tightly around her petite waist.
+They also accentuated her perfectly round booty and killer thighs.
+Her flat tummy and impressive abs were also visible in the snap.
 She accessorized the look with a simple band on her finger.

-Sarah posed with her body turned to the side in the shot.
-She arched her back and pushed her pert posterior out while placing one leg in front of the other.
-She used her hands to tug at her bikini bottoms while she turned her head to the side and gave a smoldering stare into the camera.
+Sarah posed with her body turned to the side.
+She arched her back and pushed her pert posterior out while propping one leg forward.
+She used her hands to tug at her bikini bottoms as she turned her head to the side and gave a smoldering stare into the camera.

 In the background, a sandy beach could be seen.
 In the caption, Sarah assured her fans that anything was possible.
 She also geotagged her location as Tampa, Florida.